wpmetabox/docsv2/docs/extensions/mb-blocks.md

 See [MB Custom Table documentation](/extensions/mb-custom-table/) for more details.

-## Block registration using block.json
+## Block registration with block.json

-In addition to registering blocks within the Meta Box array, you can also register blocks using a `block.json` file.
+In addition to registering blocks with a Meta Box array, you can also register blocks using a `block.json` file.

 MB Blocks supports registering blocks using a `block.json` file, it respects WordPress standards so the registration steps are the same as native WordPress block registration.

 WordPress recommends using `block.json` for block registration because of [these benefits](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#benefits-of-using-the-metadata-file).

-Assuming we're creating a hero area block (like the first screenshot), now your `block.json` file will look like this:
+### Creating the block.json file

+Assuming we're creating a hero content block, which has 3 fields: title, image, and content, create a `block.json` file with the following content.
+It's recommended to put it in a folder `blocks/block-name` (in this example, it's `blocks/hero-content`) within your theme, but you can put it anywhere.
+We'll use the path for registering the block later.

 ```json
 {